atom0s/XiPackets/world/client/0x0102/README.md

 _**Note:** The attachment slots are ordered left to right starting from the top row._

-When unequipping all equipment on an Automaton, this packets `ItemId` value will be set to `0` and each equipment slot on the Automaton that has something currently equipped will have its `Slots` array entry set to the equipment id.
+When unequipping all attachments on an Automaton, this packets `ItemId` value will be set to `0` and each attachment slot on the Automaton that has something currently equipped will have its `Slots` array entry set to the normalized equipment id.

 ### `unused00`